 Your teeth are very hard and can endure very hard food, but they have their limits.
 An injury biting down on very hard food like ice or candy can cause chipping of the tooth.
 If you are a sportsperson, a broken tooth is not something you must be coming across for the first time.
 But it can be very traumatic to chip or break a tooth, especially when it’s a front tooth.
 It affects your smile, and your confidence goes down the drain.

 If treated on time, you can save your broken tooth.
-Remember, you cannot heal a chip or broken tooth without seeing a dentist.
+Remember, you cannot heal a chip or broken tooth without seeing an orthodontist.
 A thorough examination can only assess the extent of damage to your teeth at the dentist’s office.

 What To Do If You Chip A Tooth?